 Fifty-two Arab Muslim second-year student teachers, who were pursuing their B. Ed and majoring in EFL in a teacher training college in the central part of Israel attended this course, which was offered from 2014 until 2017.
 Besides discussing the content of different stories and poems, they submitted a final reflection stating what they learned from this course and how it affected them.

-Table 2.
-Demographic Information about the Participants